rjust/defects4j/framework/bug-mining/Patch-Minimization-Guide.md

 ## Do Not Remove the Changes in the Following Situations

 ### 1. Bug fix function: do not remove the changes to bug fix function from the patch
-Even though only leaving the statement that calls the bug fixing function in the patch is able to re-introduce the bug, that should not be done.
+Some bug-fix patches will require new features to be included.
+If a new feature is added to fix the bug, the entire function and the call should be kept in the patch.
+Althoough removing the function defenition and keeping the call works, this should not be done because the function defenition is what explains the bug fix code.

 * Example: In this case, do not remove the change in the bug-fixing function as it is an essential part of the bug fix.
     ```diff
     -      protected boolean isGameOver(){...}